gregplaysguitar/hashban.js/readme.markdown

-# hashban.js - ajax page transitions made simple
+# hashban.js - ajax page transitions, simplified

 hashban.js is a plugin to streamline the addition of ajax-style page transitions to a website.
 You specify which links to "hijack" and how to find your site's